ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 #### <font color="blue">Work Organisation</font>

-It was difficult to find an equivalent distribution of tasks becausethe different parts are closely linked, we have chosen to work as follows:
+It was difficult to find an equivalent distribution of tasks because different parts are closely linked, we have chosen to work as follows:

 ( To do together)